Hon. John Spencer1

 Oil on canvas by Sir Peter Lely, 1669 2

-Lady Penelope Wriothesley was born before 8 November 1598.1 She was the daughter of Henry Wriothesley, 3rd Earl of Southampton and Elizabeth Vernon.1 She married William Spencer, 2nd Baron Spencer of Wormleighton, son of Robert Spencer, 1st Baron Spencer of Wormleighton and Margaret Willoughby, in 1615.1 She died on 16 July 1667.1 She was buried in November 1667 at Brington, Northamptonshire, England.1
+Lady Penelope Wriothesley was born before 8 November 1598.1 She was the daughter of Henry Wriothesley, 3rd Earl of Southampton and Elizabeth Vernon.1 She married William Spencer, 2nd Baron Spencer of Wormleighton, son of Robert Spencer, 1st Baron Spencer of Wormleighton and Margaret Willoughby, in 1615.1 She died on 16 July 1667.1 She was buried in November 1667 at Brington, Northamptonshire, EnglandG.1

 Children of Lady Penelope Wriothesley and William Spencer, 2nd Baron Spencer of Wormleighton